-Heroin – known chemically as diamorphine – is an extremely addictive drug derived from morphine, an opiate (a drug derived opium, itself obtained from the opium poppy).
-Usually available in the form of a brown or white powder, heroin can be consumed in a variety of ways – most infamously it is injected, but can also be smoked, snorted, inhaled or even applied vaginally or rectally – and produces feelings of supreme euphoria, relaxation and well-being, as well as, on occasion, hallucinations and incredibly vivid dreams.
-Like morphine, heroin has anaesthetic qualities and some people begin to use it for that purpose; however, the vast majority of those using heroin do so recreationally (if serving an addiction which can rapidly become all-consuming can be described as “recreational”).
+Heroin – known chemically as diamorphine – is an extremely addictive drug derived from morphine.
+Usually available in the form of brown or white powder, heroin can be consumed in a variety of ways – most infamously it is injected, but can also be smoked or snorted and produces feelings of supreme euphoria, relaxation and well-being, as well as, on occasion, hallucinations and incredibly vivid dreams.

-If you are certain, rather than simply suspecting, that someone you love is a heroin addict, the most important thing you should do is find an appropriate time (when they are not deeply under the influence, nor craving the drug so badly that they can’t focus) to tell them that they are much loved and that you are there to support them and to help them break the addiction.
-Even though the situation may well be extremely distressing for you, try to stay calm and not to become upset as you explain to them that there are a great number of options for treatment – but that treatment is absolutely vital before the addiction does more damage.
+Even though the situation may well be extremely distressing for you, stay calm and not become upset as you explain to them that there are a high number of options for treatment – but that treatment is vital before the addiction does more damage.

 We specialise in providing tailored detox & rehab programmes to the client with dedicated family support.
 Heroin addiction rarely affects just the individual, and we appreciate that this can be a stressful time for all those concerned.
 If you have any questions regarding heroin detox & rehab, treatment needs, locations and cost – we can answer them!